mapeditor/tiled/docs/manual/automapping.rst

 The output is straight forward, since only one tile is needed.
-No randomness is needed, hence the index is not needed to be varied, so it’s kept empty.
+No randomness is needed, hence the index is not needed to be varied, so it's kept empty.
 The desired output layer is called Ground, so the over all name of the single output layer will be output Ground.
 At this single layer at the correct location the correct tile is placed.